O'Donoghue v. United States: Other Article III courts cannot have Article I powers

+In National Mutual Insurance Co. v.
+Tidewater Transfer Co.
+(1949), the Supreme Court considered this issue when a divided coalition of five justices upheld the treatment of the District as a state for diversity purposes.
+The lead plurality opinion of Justice Robert H. Jackson, with three votes, argued that the expansion of diversity jurisdiction to cover the District was a valid exercise of Congress's plenary powers over the District under Article I. Furthermore, Jackson cited O'Donoghue when he said "It is too late to hold that judicial functions incidental to Art.
+I powers of Congress cannot be conferred on courts existing under Art.
+III, for it has been done with this Court's approval."
+However, five justices explicitly opposed expanding O'Donoghue to any courts outside of the District.
+Although Justice Wiley B. Rutledge concurred in the judgment, he said in an opinion with two votes that "I strongly dissent from the reasons assigned to support it in [Jackson's] opinion...."
+Pertinently, Rutledge asserted that O'Donoghue was limited to the District judiciary and said that Jackson's contrary reasoning "would entangle every district court of the United States, for the first time, in all of the contradictions, complexities and subtleties which have surrounded the courts of the District of Columbia in the maze woven by the 'legislative court-constitutional court' controversy running through this Court's decisions concerning them."
+In a dissent with two votes, Chief Justice Fred M. Vinson said that O'Donoghue only applied to the District.
+The other dissent, by Justice Felix Frankfurter with two votes, did not refer to O'Donoghue by name.
+Frankfurter argued that Article III, Section 2 was to be read strictly such that "only 'judicial power' can be 'vested' in [Article III courts]."

 In the intervening years, Congress passed resolutions to assert that the courts considered in Bakelite and Williams were intended to be Article III courts.
 The Supreme Court responded in Glidden Co. v.
 Zdanok (1962), holding in a fractured decision that this intent was sufficient evidence that they were Article III courts.
 The test is still based on the court's functions and composition, but Justice Harlan said in the court's plurality opinion that Congress's statement of intent mattered because "Mr. Justice Sutherland, who wrote the Court's opinions in both Williams and O'Donoghue, was plainly disadvantaged by the absence of congressional intimation as to which judges of which courts were to be deemed exempted."
 The court overruled Bakelite and Williams but accepted the logic of Bakelite that Article I tribunals could have concurrent jurisdiction over Article III subject matter.
 Plus, Harlan's opinion said O'Donoghue only applied to the courts of the District.
 Thus, the weight of Supreme Court precedent counsels against an expansive reading of O'Donoghue; only the District judiciary can contain such a hybrid because of Congress's special Article I powers over the area.